 Azure Arc data controller deployment in direct connectivity mode is performed directly from the Azure portal.
 This deployment mode requires a set of to be met.
 These prerequisites are broadly classified into:

-This section describes in detail the Azure Arc data controller deployment on PowerFlex platform in direct connectivity mode from the Azure portal.
+This section describes in detail the Azure Arc data controller deployment on the PowerFlex platform in direct connectivity mode from the Azure portal.

-PowerFlex platform is configured through Upstream Kubernetes cluster with one master and two worker nodes.
-PowerFlex CSI driver plug-in is installed on the cluster to provision the PowerFlex based storage volumes to the Kubernetes cluster.
+The PowerFlex platform is configured through Upstream Kubernetes cluster with one master and two worker nodes.
+The PowerFlex CSI driver plug-in is installed on the cluster to provision the PowerFlex based storage volumes to the Kubernetes cluster.
 The Kubernetes cluster is connected to the Azure portal using Azure Arc-enabled Kubernetes.
 Listed Azure client tools are installed and upgraded to the latest available version.
 The latest version of Helm is installed along with the required Azure CLI extensions.
 The service principal is created, and roles are configured as per the guidelines.

 Note: The deployment of Azure Arc-enabled SQL Managed Instance and Azure Arc-enabled PostgreSQL Hyperscale is done from the Azure portal only when the Azure Arc data controller is deployed in the direct connectivity mode.